Willis Sharpe Kilmer: Thoroughbred racing

 Kilmer was the breeder of Reigh Count, the winner of the 1928 Kentucky Derby.
-He was the owner of Exterminator, the winner of the 1918 Kentucky Derby and 1922 American Horse of the Year, and the breeder and owner of Sun Briar, the largest money maker until Seabiscuit in 1939.
-Both Exterminator and Sun Briar were elected to the National Museum of Racing and Hall of Fame.
-Two other well known stallions were Sun Briar- an ancestor of both Secretariat and Affirmed; and Suntica.
+He was the owner of Exterminator, the winner of the 1918 Kentucky Derby and 1922 American Horse of the Year, and the breeder and owner of Sun Beau, the largest money maker until Seabiscuit in 1939.
+Both Exterminator and Sun Beau were elected to the National Museum of Racing and Hall of Fame.
+Two other well-known stallions were Suntica and Sun Briar that was an ancestor of both Secretariat and Affirmed.